Racial inequality in the United States: Police brutality

 Significant racial discrepancies have been reported in the United States involving police brutality.
 Police brutality in the United States is defined as "the unwarranted or excessive and often illegal use of force against civilians by U.S. police officers."
 It can come in the form of murder, assault, mayhem, or torture, as well as less physical means of violence including general harassment, verbal abuse, and intimidation. it has been argued that the origins of racial inequality by way of police brutality in America date to colonial times when slavery was legal and widespread.
-Due to fear of slave revolts, whites began to organize groups of vigilantes who would use force to keep slaves from rebelling against their owners or escaping.
-In 1929, the Illinois crime survey reported that although African-Americans only made up five percent of Illinois's population, they consisted of 30 percent of victims of police killings.
+Due to fear of slave revolts, White Americans began to organize groups of vigilantes who would use force to keep slaves from rebelling against their owners or escaping.

 During the civil rights era, the existence of the racial disparities surrounding police brutality became more discussed.
 During peaceful protests for civil rights, some police would use tactics such as police dogs or fire hoses to control the protesters.
 In 1991, video footage was released of cab driver Rodney King being hit over 50 times by multiple police with their batons.
 The police were later acquitted for their actions which resulted in the 1992 Los Angeles riots.
 Allegations of police brutality continue to plague American police.
 An alleged example of police brutality includes Philando Castile, a 32-year-old Black male who was pulled over for a broken taillight.
 After being told by officer Yanez, to take out his license and insurance, Castile told the officer he had a firearm and that he was reaching into his pocket to get his wallet.
 Seconds later he was shot and killed by Yanez, who claimed he believed Castile was pulling his gun out.
 Yanez was charged with manslaughter and acquitted at trial.